enigma-io/boundless/packages/boundless-arrow-key-navigation/README.md

   -       | -
   `string or function` | `'div'`

-- __`defaultActiveChildIndex`__ ・ allows for a particular child to be initially reachable via tabbing
+- __`defaultActiveChildIndex`__ ・ allows for a particular child to be initially reachable via tabbing; only applied during first render

   Expects | Default Value
   -       | -